 - Login to your Yodeck Account.

-- After a minute or so, your Player should register with your Yodeck Account and it should start showing content on screen.
+- After a minute or so, your Player should register with your Yodeck Account, and it should start showing content on the screen.

 Internet Access Issues

-If you get an error message saying that your Player cannot access the Internet, then your network might require some configuration to get online (e.g. WiFi access, proxy, etc).
+If you get an error message saying that your Player cannot access the Internet, your network might require some configuration to get online (e.g., WiFi access, proxy, etc.).

-It is recommended that you first get your Player online through a simple wired connection and then configure everything you need through the Yodeck Portal.
-Else, have a look at the Manual Configuration Guide so that you can manually configure your Player.
+It is recommended that you first get your Player online through a simple wired connection (Ethernet cable) and then configure everything you need through the Yodeck Portal.
+Otherwise, have a look at the Manual Configuration Guide so that you can manually configure your Player.

 The Yodeck Support Team can help you out!
 Reach out!